real-re/nsv2-website/README_EN.md

 > Documentation for Naruto Senki: V2 and more.

-This project uses Markdown for documentation which is compiled with [mkdocs](http://www.mkdocs.org).
+This project uses Markdown for Website which is compiled with [mkdocs](http://www.mkdocs.org).

 ## Running